Monday, May 31, 2004

 "I don't think so, but these things can turn into pneumonia so fast."

-(There must have been a two-way mirror.
-Surely this was a put on.
+There must have been a two-way mirror.
+Surely this was a practical joke.

-"Watch me make this poor couple squirm," I imagined the nurse joking to her friends.)
+"Watch me make this poor couple lose it," I imagined the nurse saying to her friends.

-I wanted to know when we would know one way or the other how she was doing.
+I wanted to know when we would know one way or the other how Elise was doing.

 "We're just going to have to watch her," the nurse said.

 I didn't ask.
 I didn't want to know.
 "All is well."
 Just give her to me!
-They told me she didn't have to be in the NICU, she could stay with me in my room, go home with me in the regular 48-period of time, and that this had been "atypical".
+They told me she didn't have to be in the NICU, she could stay with me in my room, go home with me in the regular 48-hour time period, and that her swift resolution had been "atypical."
 Atypical, ashmypical.
 Gimmie my baby!
-Thank you, God, THANK YOU, GOD!!!
+Thank you, God!
+Thank You, God!
 For whatever reason, our prayers were answered exactly as we had hoped they would be.
 God is gracious, merciful and good.
-It isn't always easy to see that, especially when things go wrong, horribly wrong... but this time "All is well."
+It isn't always easy to see that, especially when things do not go the way we want them to, but this time "All is well."

 I took my baby home on Mother's day.
 A gift, a treasure, life.

-The HG in this my fourth pregnancy was awful.
+The HG in this pregnancy was awful.
 No, it was worse than awful.
-It was IMPOSSIBLE.
-You will remember a time (back in September) when I was talking turkey.
-Abortion.
+It was unthinkable.
+You will remember a time back in September when I was “talking turkey.”

 Shudder.
 Shiver.
 My lip starts to quiver.